AckerlyXu/heima/articles/virtual-machines/windows/create-availability-set.md

 ---
 title: Create a VM availability set in Azure | Azure
-description: Learn how to create a unmanaged availability set for your virtual machines using Azure PowerShell or the portal in the Resource Manager deployment model.
+description: Learn how to create a managed availability set or unmanaged availability set for your virtual machines using Azure PowerShell or the portal in the Resource Manager deployment model.
 keywords: availability set
 services: virtual-machines-windows
 documentationcenter: ''